gvalkov/tailon/README.md

 Tailon can be configured through a config file or with command-line flags.

-The command-line interface expects one or more filespec arguments, which specify the files or directories to be served.
+The command-line interface expects one or more filespec arguments, which specify the files to be served.
 The expected format is:

-  [[glob|dir|file],alias=name,group=name,]<path>
+  [alias=name,group=name]<spec>

+where <spec> can be a file name, glob or directory.
+The optional 'alias=' and 'group=' specifiers change the display name of the files in the UI and the group in which they appear.

-The default filespec is 'file' and points to a single, possibly non-existent file.
-The file name in the UI can be overwritten with the 'alias=' specifier.
+A file specifier points to a single, possibly non-existent file.
+The file name in the UI can be overwritten with 'alias='.
+For example:

+  tailon alias=error.log,/var/log/apache/error.log

-The 'glob' filespec evaluates to the list of files that match a shell file name pattern.
+A glob evaluates to the list of files that match a shell file name pattern.
 The pattern is evaluated each time the file list is refreshed.
-An 'alias' specifier overwrites the parent directory of each matched file in the UI.
-Note that quoting is necessary to prevent shell expansion.
+An 'alias=' specifier overwrites the parent directory of each matched file in the UI.

-  tailon "glob,/var/log/apache/*.log" "glob,alias=apache,/var/log/apache/*.log"
+  tailon "/var/log/apache/*.log" "alias=nginx,/var/log/nginx/*.log"

-The 'dir' specifier evaluates to all files in a directory.
+If a directory is given, all files under it are served recursively.

-  tailon dir,/var/log/apache
+  tailon /var/log/apache/ /var/log/nginx/

-The "group=" specifier sets the group in which files appear in the file dropdown of the UI.

 Example usage:
   tailon file1.txt file2.txt file3.txt
-  tailon alias=messages,/var/log/messages "glob:/var/log/*.log"
+  tailon alias=messages,/var/log/messages "/var/log/*.log"
   tailon -b localhost:8080 -c config.toml

 For information on usage through the configuration file, please refer to the